Willamette University MBA: Academics

 Atkinson offers several different graduate programs.
 The school offers full-time, part-time, and evening enrollment.
 MBA programs include the MBA for Professionals, One Year MBA, and Early Career and Career Change MBA.
 In the Early Career and Career Change MBA, students can choose areas of interests including entrepreneurship, finance and accounting, global management, human resources and organizational management, management science and quantitative methods, marketing, and public and non-profit management.
 Students in their first year in a program are required to enroll in an entrepreneurship course called PACE that includes strategies that are used to develop a business plan.
 The graduate programs also require courses in business ethics, including the Oregon Ethics in Business Awards evaluation program.
 Located across the street from the Oregon State Capitol, unlike similar management schools, Atkinson has been able to maintain some of its focus on public management programs.

 The school also offers a four-year joint MBA-JD degree in association with the Willamette University School of Law.
-Willamette's MBA for Professionals program in Portland and Salem focuses management skill development, broad based strategic thinking and cross-functional knowledge.
-Classrooms are located in the EcoTrust building in the Pearl District and on the Salem campus in Kaneko.
+Willamette's MBA for Professionals program is available on the Portland and Salem campus, but also meets online with a hybrid structure.
+This hybrid MBA focuses management skill development, broad based strategic thinking and cross-functional knowledge.
+Classrooms are located online, in the EcoTrust building in the Pearl District, and on the Salem campus in Kaneko.

 Atkinson offers three study abroad programs, Copenhagen Business School in Denmark and Bordeaux Business School and EM Strasborg Business School in France.
 In addition to student programs, AGSM also offers an Executive Development Center (EDC) designed to educate businesses and organizations as consultants to those groups.
 The PACE Program is the centerpiece of Atkinson's full-time MBA Program, specifically for students early in their career or changing careers.
 By working within and outside organizations, students apply what they are learning in the classroom to the inner workings of the private, non-profit, and government sectors.